The following changes are temporary

 Preventative Measures During Programming

-*It is important to note that campers won’t be using or touching the disinfectant to keep safe, healthy practices
+*It is important to note that campers won’t be using or touching the disinfectant to keep in line with safe, healthy practices

 Preventative Measures After Programming

-After programming PCC SACC leads are debriefing with staff on ways to improve these procedures.
+After programming PCC SACC leads are debriefing with staff on weekly basis improve and reinforce these procedures.

 Also each night PCC’s janitorial team thoroughly cleans each classroom by following the CDC’s guidelines for cleaning community facilities.